 The Israelites were under constant torment by the Medianites and the Amalekites.
 The Bible tells us they “ravaged the land” and left them nothing!
 They had no sustenance!
 Their sheep and cattle were taken.

 They cried out to the Lord but God sent them a prophet.
 As my pastor says, they wanted a savior but God sent them a sermon.

 They needed to get right in their relationship with God.
 Israel had gone through yet another cycle of obedience followed by turning away.

 But God had a plan, as He always does.

 He sent His angel (it is believed to be Jesus since it mentions it is THE Angel of the Lord) and He calls to Gideon and says in Judges 6:12

-Mighty warrior?
+Mighty man of valor!
+He is calling him a warrior?
 Oh Gideon was anything but!
 But the Bible says in Romans 4:17:

-“…the God who gives life to the dead and calls into being things that were not.”
-NIV
+“…who gives life to the dead and calls into existence that which does not exist.”
+TLV

 God didn’t see the Gideon in front of Him.
 He saw the potential of what Gideon COULD be with God in him.